 Journey Back – Student Life

 Yes!
 At Grace we believe gathering as a campus for worship, learning, and prayer is essential to our mission.
 During the pandemic, it will not possible for our entire campus – over a thousand people – to gather at the same time and in the same place.
 However, we are committed to holding in-person chapel services.
-While the specifics of our plans are still coming together, we envision three live chapels a week with limited attendance and options for attending in-person and remotely.
+Chapel will meet three times a week with limited attendance and options for attending in-person and remotely.

 Yes.
-Our plans at this point are to use the entire MOCC arena to allow for social distancing with a live band, audience, and speaker.
+We will use the entire MOCC arena to allow for social distancing with a live band, audience, and speaker.
 The band will be set up on the entire MOCC stage at the north end of the arena.

 We believe community is a big part of our campus.
 We look forward to engaging in student events and activities as we typically would with the appropriate physical distancing according to CDC guidelines.
 Masks will be required for indoor events and many outdoor activities when students cannot maintain at least 6 ft distancing.

-Grace’s athletic department announced its policy for spectator attendance for the upcoming fall 2020 season.
+Grace’s athletic department announced its policy for spectator attendance for the upcoming spring 2021 season.

 The decisions by Grace College were made primarily for the safety and well-being of all attendees, including student-athletes, officials, staff and spectators.

-The policies below affect only Grace home athletic events for the fall of 2020.
-Fans wanting to attend an away game for Grace should verify the fan policies on each school’s website or the Crossroads League’s website before traveling this fall.
+The policies below affect only Grace home athletic events for the spring of 2021.
+Fans wanting to attend an away game for Grace should verify the fan policies on each school’s website or the Crossroads League’s website before traveling this spring.

 Spectator policies for winter and spring sports have not been decided at this time.
-More information will be released later this fall.
+More information will be released later.

 A list of frequently asked questions will be posted on Grace’s website (www.gclancers.com) this week.

-Home soccer and volleyball games this fall will be streamed online free of charge at www.gclancers.com/live.
+Home games will be streamed online free of charge at www.gclancers.com/live.

 WHO CAN ATTEND

-Fan attendance at Grace home athletic events will be limited for the fall 2020 seasons of soccer, volleyball, golf and tennis.
+Fan attendance at Grace home athletic events will be limited.

 Indiana has mandated as a state to limit large-group sporting events to 250 people at this time.
 Grace will follow that state guideline, resulting in a maximum capacity of 250 attendees (including game personnel, staff, etc.).